Panopto/Panopto-RR-Light-Service-With-Installer/README.console.md

 NextRecording-MinutesUntilStartTime    | Minutes until start of the queued recording NextRecording-MinutesUntilEndTime      | Minutes until end of the queued recording

-Possible values for Recorder-State are:
+Possible values for Recorder-Status are:

-Recorder-State             | Description
+Recorder-Status            | Description
 ---------------------------|----------------------------------------------------------------
 Init                       | Service is initializing, Remote Recorder state unknown PreviewingNoNextSchedule   | Previewing (Idle)